patbern/calculator/README.md

-*Kalkulator* jest prostą aplikacją z interfejsem graficznym do wykonywania podstawowych obliczeń.
+*Calculator* is an aplication with simple graphical interface for basic calculations.

-Program można uruchomić poprzez link: https://patbern.github.io/kalkulator/ lub poprzez pobranie repozytorium lokalnie na swój komputer i uruchomienie pliku index.html
+You can run the program by following this link: https://patbern.github.io/calculator/ or by downloading the repository locally to your computer and running index.html file.

-Użyte technologie:
+Used technologies:
 - HTML
 - CSS
 - Javascript

-Funkcje kalkulatora:
+Calculator functions:
-- dodawanie (+)
+- addition (+)
-- odejmowanie (-)
+- substraction (-)
-- mnożenie (×)
+- multiplication (×)
-- dzielenie (÷)
+- division (÷)
-- usuwanie zawartości (C)
+- clear entry (C)
-- usuwanie (DEL)
+- delete (DEL)
-- wynik (=)
+- equals (=)
-- liczby ujemne (+/-)
+- negative numbers (+/-)
-- historia ostatnich działań (last operations)
+- last operations history (last operations)
-- cofanie ostatniej operacji (undo)
+- undo last operations (undo)
-- czyszczenie historii kalkulatora (clear)
+- clear calculator history (clear)

-Zapezpieczenia:
+Security measures:
-- Program blokuje dodawanie więcej niż jednego znaku '.'.
+- Program prevents the entry of more than one '.' character.
-- Kalkulator zabezpiecza przed dzieleniem przez '0': Przy próbie wykonania niepoprawnego działania pojawia się alert z informacją, a ekran zostaje wyczyszczony.
+- Calculator protects against division by '0': Attempting an invalid operation triggers an alert, and the screen is cleared.
-- Program usuwa zbędne zera dodane przed liczbą.
+- Program removes unnesessary zeros loading before number.

-Historia:
+History panel:
-- Historia ostatnich działań jest zapisywana w panelu po prawej stronie.
+- Last operations history is saved in panel on the right side.
-- Przycisk czyszczenia histori: za pomocą przycisku "Wyczyść" usuwamy cały zapis historii.
+- Clear history button: using the 'clear' button removes the entire history log.
-- W przypadku większej ilości rekordów pojawia się pasek przewijania.
+- In case of a large number of history records apears a scrollbar.
-- Błędne rekordy związane z dzieleniem przez '0' nie zapisują się w historii.
+- Incorrect records related to division by zero does'nt saved in the history.

-Modernizacja kodu w przyszłości:
+Future code upgrades:
-- umożliwienie użytkownikowi swobodnej zmiany znaku bez konieczności używania przycisku usuwania.
+- Allow users to freely change the math sign without using the delete button.
-- dodanie więcej funkcji wykonywanych operacji takich jak np. potęgowanie, czy pierwiastkowanie.
+- Add more functions for opperations such as exponentiation ora square rooting.
-- wystylizowanie lepszego graficznie alertu wskazującego na wykonanie błędnej operacji.
+- Improve the graphical styling of the alerts for invalid operations.
-- dodanie funkcji zaokrąglania liczb niecałkowitych np. do dwóch miejsc po przecinku.
+- Add function to round non-integer numbers, e.g. to two decimal places.
-- wykluczenie usuwania '0' przed liczbą niecałkowitą np. gdy użytkownik wybiera liczbę '0.1'.
+- Exclude removal of '0' before a non-integer number, e.g. when user entres the number '0.1'.